 However, in 1971 Henry Kissinger used Pakistan, allied with both China and the United States, to secretly establish a diplomatic backchannel to Beijing.
 This blossomed in 1979 in the establishment of diplomatic relations.
 That year, China began dramatic reforms under Deng Xiaoping, opening the country to foreign businesses.

 By the 1980s, the United States and China were aligned together against the Soviet Union.
 However, the Chinese defense sector had spent the preceding decade in near technological stasis due to the Mao’s Cultural Revolution, which disrupted university education for an entire decade and saw elite scientists and military officers exiled to the countryside to develop their farming skills.

-Therefore, the Chinese military profited from warming relations to pick up useful bits of military hardware, including French helicopters, Marconi fire-control computers from the U.K. and rifled L7 105-millimeter tank guns from Austria.
+Therefore, the Chinese military profited from warming relations with the West to pick up useful bits of military hardware, including French helicopters, Marconi fire-control computers from the U.K. and rifled L7 105-millimeter tank guns from Austria.

 Three years later, China signed on.
 Weinberger said the deal would “improve the security of a friendly country which has been an important force for political stability and economic progress in Asia and the world.”

 In fact, the PLA Air Force had to overcome considerable skepticism from the political establishment, which objected to comparatively steep cost of Western weapons.
 Furthermore, Chinese leaders feared becoming dependent on a foreign power that could cut them off in the future, as the USSR had.